anarchist117/Linux/K8s.md

 The binaries are built statically and should work on any Linux distribution.

+## Customizing containerd

+containerd uses a configuration file located in `/etc/containerd/config.toml` for specifying daemon level options.
+A sample configuration file can be found [here](/docs/man/containerd-config.toml.5.md).

+The default configuration can be generated via `containerd config default > /etc/containerd/config.toml`.

 # Installing kubeadm, kubelet and kubectl
 1. Update the `apt` package index and install packages needed to use the Kubernetes `apt` repository: